-Even where approved in accordance with this ABAC Policy, Qube Representatives and Qube Contractors must exercise caution when offering or accepting a gift, entertainment or hospitality to ensure it does not, and is not perceived to, improperly influence a business outcome.
-If there is any risk, you should not do so and discuss the matter with your Manager.
+Even where approved in accordance with this ABAC Policy, Qube Personnel must exercise caution when offering or accepting a gift, entertainment or hospitality to ensure it does not, and is not perceived to, improperly influence a business outcome, particularly in any dealings with a public official.
+If there is any risk, you should not do so and discuss the matter with your Manager if you are a Qube Representative or with your Responsible Manager if you are a Qube Contractor (see section 10).
+If you have continuing concerns, you should contact Qube Legal (legal@qube.com.au).